sfsu-csc667-fall19/final-project-superteam/README.md

 ## Available Scripts (Local Development Environment)

+Before you are ready to run this application, please open MangoDB and Redis in local environment.

-To run this application, you need to run the following commands consecutively：
+Then, you will need to run the following commands consecutively：

 ### `npm install`